The Benefits of Exporting LinkedIn Connections

 - Finally, you will receive an email with a link to download the list of your LinkedIn connections.

-You can then upload this .CSV file to a spreadsheet or a CRM software you’re using.
+You can then use this .CSV file to export LinkedIn followers to Excel, spreadsheet or a CRM software you’re using.
 That way, you won’t be limited by InMails, and you can use the extracted contact information whichever way suits your needs the most.

 However, when you try to export connections directly from LinkedIn, you’ll find that this process is not without flaws.